chorus-ai/chorus-mapping/Docs/MappingClinicalValidation/README.md

 When comparing two terms (concepts) semantically, especially in a clinical context, we are evaluating the meaning and usage of each term to determine their equivalence, hierarchy, or relationship.
 Usually, the comparison involves _several layers of linguistic and clinical analysis_:

-- **Lexical analysis:** compare the fundamental words (lexemes) in both terms.
-Key lexemes which are present in both terms, suggesting a conceptual link.
+- **Lexical analysis:** Compare the fundamental words (lexemes) in both terms.
+Key lexemes which are present in both terms, suggest a conceptual link.
-- **Synonyms and naming variations:** determine if different words or phrases are used to express similar concepts, such as "CT" and "Computed Tomography”.
+- **Synonyms and naming variations:** Determine if different words or phrases are used to express similar concepts, such as "CT" and "Computed Tomography”.
-- **Syntax and structure:** analyze the grammatical structure of each term.
+- **Syntax and structure:** Analyze the grammatical structure of each term.
 Identify whether the subject is the same even if it is not stated but implied.
 Note the presence of modifiers that qualify the main action.
-- **Semantic analysis:** when comparing terms semantically, it can be helpful to analyze and compare the six semantic dimensions (LOINC-borrowed Parts):
+- **Semantic analysis:** When comparing terms semantically, it can be helpful to analyze and compare the six semantic dimensions (LOINC-borrowed Parts):

 1. **COMPONENT (ANALYTE)**: describes the main focus of the observation or measurement.
 2. **PROPERTY**: is the attribute or characteristic observed.
 Some terms might not distinctly define a PROPERTY, as they are more procedural than observational.